 Businesses can be placed on a blacklist due to a particular violation or because of a poor social credit score.
 A government notice released in 2016 encourages businesses to consult the blacklist before they hire someone or assign them a contract.

 Please note that companies will not be blacklisted automatically for compliance failures.
-The corporate social credit system also maintains an Irregularity list.
-This list deals with significant (but not yet ‘blacklist’ level) non-compliance.
+The corporate social credit system also maintains an irregularity list.
+This list deals with significant (but not yet ‘blacklist’ level), non-compliance.

 Presence on this list means the business is in danger of being blacklisted and should quickly take steps to improve its reputation.

 The Chinese government utilizes the blacklist in multiple ways.
 The list itself is frequently being analyzed, with the available information on both its citizens and companies listed in their Master Database working as a template for assigning each person a score.
-People who are known to act poorly in terms of China’s standards are subject to being blacklisted and losing personal rights, depending on the severity of their offense.

 It typically takes 2 to 5 years to be successfully removed from a blacklist, which often has a negative impact on the privileges afforded to those individuals and businesses in society.
 Early removal from the list is a possibility for some, depending on the severity of the offense and whether the offending party has done enough to rectify the situation in the eyes of the relevant governing body.